ovaldi/mq/README.md

 ### Introduction

- This is a Message Pub/Sub system, enqueue from HTTP, dequeue from TCP Socket.
+ This is a Message Pub/Sub library, enqueue from HTTP, dequeue from TCP Socket.

 ### Runing tests